artsmia/artstories.md/art/equestrian-figure.md

 The top army commanders of the kingdom of Mali were known as "the 16 slaves that carry the bow," even though they were more likely wealthy nobles than slaves.
 The bow and quiver—a case for holding arrows—were symbols of imperial power.

-## Top Gun

-The top army commanders of the kingdom of Mali were known as "the 16 slaves that carry the bow," even though they were more likely wealthy nobles than slaves.
-The bow and quiver—a case for holding arrows—were symbols of imperial power.

 ## Ready for Battle

 A warrior was equipped with a bow, two quivers, and a knife fastened to his upper arm.
 Their arrow tips were usually poisoned for battle.